International College & University Options

 - Be careful with the paperwork: All documents have to be translated into the official language of the respective country and legally authenticated by a competent authority.
 This means an official stamp could stand between you and your degree.

 This area will be updated as more international schools reach out to us.
-If you hear about an exciting international opportunity, please contact Mrs. Knight in the College and Career Center.
+If you hear about an exciting international opportunity, please contact the College and Career Center.

 Scholarships and financial aid is available.
 For more information, please visit Duke Kunshan University's Website at: undergrad.dukekunshan.edu.cn/.